Exact Expression For Information Distance: Abstract

 \section{Abstract}

 Information distance can be defined not only between two strings but also in a finite multiset of strings of cardinality greater than two.
-We give an elementary proof for expressing the information distance.
-It is exact since for each cardinality of the multiset the lower bound for some multiset equals the upper bound for all multisets up to a constant additive term.
-We discuss overlap.
+We determine a best upper bound on the information distance.
+It is exact since the upper bound on the information distance for all multisets is the same as the lower bound for infinitely many multisets of each of infinitely many cardinalities, up to a constant additive term.

 {\em Index Terms}--- Information distance, multiset, Kolmogorov complexity, similarity, pattern recognition, data mining.